 A hiring authority used to fill permanent or non-permanent positions in the competitive service at a GS-15 (or equivalent) and below, if OPM determines that there is either a severe shortage of candidates or a critical hiring need for such positions.
 Vacancies filled under this authority must be advertised via public notice; however, veterans’ preference, rule of three, rating and ranking procedures do not apply (i.e., appointments may be made without regard to title 5, United States Code (U.S.C.) §§ 3309-3318).

-Employment Program for People with Disabilities
+Hiring Authority for Individuals with Disabilities

-You must obtain a certification letter from a State Vocational Rehabilitation Office or the Department of Veterans Affairs to be eligible.
 For more information, please visit OPM’s Schedule A Hiring Authority page.

 Interagency Career Transition Assistance Plan (ICTAP)

-If you have never been a federal employee, you are not eligible to apply under ICTAP.
 This program offers displaced federal employees priority for jobs in federal agencies other than the agency from which they separated.
 For more information, please visit OPM’s Workforce Restructuring Career Transition page.
+If you have never been a federal employee, you are not eligible to apply under ICTAP.

 Allow certain current federal employees serving on excepted service appointments the opportunity to apply under merit promotion (internal) application procedures.
 For more information, please visit OPM’s Hiring Authorities: Interchange Agreements with Other Merit Systems page.